Sm Head 05

 • Kidney Yang deficiency symptoms - excessive urination, loose stools, edema, clear vaginal discharge in women

 The herbs in this class address disorders in which body fluids are discharged abnormally, chronically or excessively.
 Excessive bleeding, sweating, urinating, or chronic diarrhea are all examples of such disorders.
-Most commonly excess discharge of body fluids is caused when there is not enough energy in a certain organ or in the whole body.
+Most commonly excess discharge of body fluids is caused when there is Qi deficiency.
 One of the functions of Qi is to hold things in place.
-Chronic or severe Qi deficiency will manifest in body fluids leakage and also prolapse (of the uterus or the rectum).
+Chronic or severe Qi deficiency will manifest in excessive sweating (cannot contain the fluid) and prolapse (cannot keep the organs in place).

 Major Chinese herbs

 A major astringent herb in Chinese medicine is Shan Zhu Yu (Cornus officinalis) – Asiatic cornelian cherry fruit, or cornus.
-It preserves Kidney Essence, and astringes excessive sweating and bleeding.
+It preserves Kidney Essence, and astringes excessive sweating and bleeding(4)

 Wu WeiZi

 Wu Wei Zi (Schisandra chinesis) is another major astringent herb.
 It enters the Heart channel, relaxes the Heart and quiets the spirit.
-It both inhibits sweating and generates fluids, and retains Kidney Essence.
-Maybe the most famous usage of Wu Wei Zi is for its ability to withhold leakage of Lung Qi, manifesting in chronic cough and wheezing.
+It both inhibits sweating and generates fluids, and it also retains Kidney Essence.
+Maybe the most famous usage of Wu Wei Zi is for its ability to withhold leakage of Lung Qi, manifesting in chronic cough and wheezing(4).

 Healing foods

-Foods with healing effect on abnormally discharged fluids are foods with astringent quality or sour taste.
+Foods that are beneficial for abnormal discharge of fluids are foods with astringent quality and sour taste.

 To unlock the rest of this article select "Yes, I want to learn!" below.